bloominstituteoftechnology/Lambda-Hello/IraS.md

-# Hi, I'm Ira Sanchez!
+# Hi, I'm (alternate reality) Ira Sanchez!
 (Ira D. Bohm-Sanchez)

-- Curious
+- Tall
-- Determined
+- Socialite
-- Optimistic
+- Dogmatic

-I enjoy studying various topics, especially topics pertaining to behavior, wellness, and culture.
+I like to watch sports and watch football every Sunday.
+I definitely know the names of teams and where they're from.

-My favorite animal is my dog, Pugsley.
-He's a chihuahua-pug-mix, which is genuinely called a chug.
+Animals are awful.